Bourbon Bacon Jam

 Storage for Bourbon Bacon Jam

-Fridge: Spoon into a clean jar or airtight container and store in the fridge for up to 2 weeks.
-The jam thickens considerably when cold — let it sit at room temperature for 10–15 minutes before serving, or warm it briefly in the microwave.
+Spoon the jam into a clean jar or airtight container.
+Store it in the fridge for up to 2 weeks.
+Because the jam thickens when cold, let it sit at room temperature for 10–15 minutes before serving.
+Or, if you’re short on time, warm it briefly in the microwave.

-Freezer: Portion into small freezer-safe containers and freeze for up to 3 months.
-Thaw overnight in the fridge.
+For longer storage, portion the jam into small freezer-safe containers and freeze for up to 3 months.
+Then, when you’re ready to use it, thaw overnight in the fridge.

-Make-ahead tip: This jam tastes even better the next day as the flavors meld and deepen.
-It’s a perfect recipe to make ahead for parties, holidays, or any time you want a crowd-pleasing condiment ready to go.
+In fact, this jam tastes even better the next day, once the flavors meld.
+So it’s a great one to make ahead for parties or holidays, especially when you want a crowd-pleasing condiment ready to go.

 Top Tip